-This document comprises the Markets in Financial Instruments Directive ('MIFIDPRU') disclosures for Credit Suisse Asset Management Limited ('CSAML' or 'the Firm') as at 31 December 2022.
-It should be read in conjunction with CSAML 2022 Annual Report, which will be available from Companies House.
+This document comprises the Markets in Financial Instruments Directive ('MIFIDPRU') disclosures for Credit Suisse Asset Management Limited ('CSAML' or 'the Firm') as at 31 December 2023.
+It should be read in conjunction with CSAML 2023 Annual Report, which will be available from Companies House.

-CSAML is a private company limited by shares, domiciled and registered in the United Kingdom ('UK').
+CSAML is a private company limited by shares that is domiciled and registered in the United Kingdom ('UK').
+CSAML is an asset management entity that forms a part of the Global Asset Management group within Credit Suisse AG ('CS AG') and its subsidiaries (collectively referred to as the 'CS group').
 CSAML is authorised and regulated by the Financial Conduct Authority ('FCA') under firm reference number 114627.
-CSAML is a part of the Credit Suisse Group AG ('CSG'), which is the parent of the worldwide group of companies within Credit Suisse (collectively referred to as the 'CS group').
-CSAML also has Product, Distribution and Chief Operating Officer ('COO') & Business Risk Management teams that provide support to Credit Suisse Asset Management globally.